 - On the application, we are listed as Visual Arts for the BFA and Art for the B.A.

 WHAT YOU'LL STUDY

-You’ll be encouraged to investigate materials, processes and contexts that best suit your mode of expression.
+You'll be encouraged to investigate materials, processes and contexts that best suit your mode of expression.
 Rigorous studio activity and strong conceptual development are vital for success in this program.
-You’ll produce a cohesive body of artwork and a portfolio for graduate study or professional applications in the BFA program or complete individualized professional preparation in the B.A. degree.
+You'll produce a cohesive body of artwork and a portfolio for graduate study or professional applications in the BFA program or complete individualized professional preparation in the B.A. degree.

-Ceramics Concentration: Deepen your understanding of the diverse range of materials, concepts and processes related to clay, and develop a dynamic, individual practice in a supportive studio environment.
+Ceramics Emphasis: Deepen your understanding of the diverse range of materials, concepts and processes related to clay, and develop a dynamic, individual practice in a supportive studio environment.

-Drawing Concentration: Develop skills of observation, perception and interpretation through the immediate and immersive act of drawing and through experimenting with various drawing mediums and processes and concepts.
+Drawing Emphasis: Develop skills of observation, perception and interpretation through the immediate and immersive act of drawing and through experimenting with various drawing mediums and processes and concepts.

-Painting Concentration: Cultivate your talent formally and conceptually to become a versatile, vital contributor to the contemporary art-making dialogue.
+Painting Emphasis: Cultivate your talent formally and conceptually to become a versatile, vital contributor to the contemporary art-making dialogue.

-Photography Concentration: Master the tools, techniques and methods, including traditional black and white film and contemporary digital formats.
+Photography Emphasis: Master the tools, techniques and methods, including traditional black and white film and contemporary digital formats.

-Printmaking Concentration: Explore the myriad possibilities offered — traditional and nontraditional materials, formats and production techniques — as ways to challenge the conventions of image and presentation to facilitate a transformative artistic experience.
+Printmaking Emphasis: Explore the myriad possibilities offered - traditional and nontraditional materials, formats and production techniques - as ways to challenge the conventions of image and presentation to facilitate a transformative artistic experience.

-Sculpture Concentration: Immerse yourself in the ever-expanding field of this discipline as you create work in a host of contexts, including traditional gallery, site-specific, temporal/relational and installation modes.
+Sculpture Emphasis: Immerse yourself in the ever-expanding field of this discipline as you create work in a host of contexts, including traditional gallery, site-specific, temporal/relational and installation modes.